 Over the past few years Whyte Bikes have been stealthily establishing themselves as a very popular kids mountain bike manufacturer.
 Long renowned for their adult bikes they’ve been releasing models slowly but surely (usually in line with the needs of their staff members kids!)
 Their 26″ wheel bikes (the 403 and 405) are now common sights at trail centres up and down the country, and the 403 surprised them as being their best selling bike of 2017.
 This was followed up in 2018 with a 20″ wheel bike (the Whyte 203).
 This left a big 24″ wheel gap in their range and it’s not surprising that they’ve now released the Whyte 303.
 It’s a 24″ wheel mountain bike that uses the same design philosophy as the 400 series, aiming to give stability and confidence on the trail.

 Interestingly, they’ve chosen to go with rigid forks rather than suspension, which will help keep the weight down and mean that Cycle Sprogs will need to hone their skills on the trail (rather than letting the suspension do the work for them!)
 The Whyte 303 is designed for children 120 – 140 cm in height, weighs in at 10.3kg and costs £499.

 Egan Bernal has just become the youngest Tour de France winner in the modern era – only François Faber (1909) and Henri Corbet (1904) were younger.
 At just 22 years and 196 days Egan is a great inspiration to Cycle Sprogs all around the world – especially when he also gave his victory speech in 4 languages proving you can combine cycling and studying with great results.

-Many Cycle Sprogs like to dress up like their idols and Evans Cycles still have some kids sized yellow jerseys and KOM jerseys left in stock in sizes 6 years to 14 years.
+Many Cycle Sprogs like to dress up like their idols and you can buy a kids sized yellow jersey here

 Girls can ride the Tour too